 Closed-End Mutual Funds

 A closed-end mutual fund, also known simply as a closed-end fund (CEF), sells shares of the fund in an initial public offering (IPO).
 After the offering, no more shares are created or redeemed.
-Therefore, less money is needed to manage the fund, since there is no need to deal directly with individual investors, such as sending periodic statements, and it also eliminates the need to redeem shares to pay investors who want to cash out, such as occurs in open-end mutual funds.
-Consequently, a closed-end fund can be more fully invested, since it doesn’t need as much cash, and it is more tax efficient.
-Because CEFs do not have to redeem shares, they can invest in more illiquid securities that may yield a higher return.
+Therefore, less money is needed to manage the fund, since there is no need to deal directly with individual investors, such as sending periodic statements, and it also eliminates redeeming shares to pay investors who want to cash out, such as occurs in open-end mutual funds.
+Consequently, a closed-end fund can be more fully invested, since it doesn't need as much cash, and it is more tax efficient.
+Because CEFs do not have to redeem shares, they can invest in more illiquid securities or longer-term debt that may yield a higher return.
 However, most CEFs offer few shareholder services.
 Most have dividend reinvestment plans, but little else.

+The underlying assets of closed-end funds often include municipal and taxable bonds, equity securities, international securities, and regional and single country funds.
+However, more than 60% of the CEFs hold bonds.
 Closed-end funds were far more numerous than open-end funds in the 1920's, but since many of them were highly leveraged, their number was greatly reduced by the stock market crash in 1929.

 Because CEFs are sold on the market, large market orders can have a significant effect on the price.
 Other factors that affect CEF prices include relative performance, annual yield, amount of illiquid total holdings in the portfolio, the amount of unrealized appreciation in the portfolio, and the name recognition of the fund's manager.